Data Center Advantages

-Virginia Beach is plugged in and ready to go with a world-class telecommunications system complete with a data center and development park with available sites, certified Virginia Dominion Power data center sites, low tax rates for data centers, and available fiber access hubs, which makes communicating globally easy and reliable.
+Virginia Beach is plugged in and ready to go with a world-class telecommunications system complete with a data center and development park with available Dominion Energy-certified data center sites, low tax rates for data centers, and available fiber access hubs, which makes communicating globally easy and reliable.

 The city's infrastructure and economic potential have been ranked in the top 10 for mid-sized cities in the Western Hemisphere.